Last Updated on by

 How Much Does an Advantage Plan Cost?

 After talking about Advantage plans with a $0 premium, you may wonder what other plans charge.
 In some areas, Advantage plans carry a higher premium.
-In 2020, the average Medicare Advantage plan monthly cost is about $23 – depending on where you live.
+The average Medicare Advantage plan monthly cost is about $23 – depending on where you live.
 Location is the determining factor for which plans are available to you.
+Some locations don’t even have Medicare Advantage plan options.

 How Do Advantage Plans Make Money?